 White gold jewelry uses pure gold alloyed with other white metals such as palladium and silver.
 White gold jewelry is plated with rhodium to give it that brilliant white luster.
 Rhodium plating is hypoallergenic and helps to protect the white gold.
 Although durable, rhodium wears away over time.
 Re-plating is a simple process that can be done to restore whiteness at any time.

 Rose gold is a delicate mixture of classic yellow gold, silver, and copper metals.
-The silver and the copper combine to create the pink hue we're familiar with when it comes to rose gold.
+The silver and the copper combine to create the pink hue we know and love when it comes to rose gold.
 Rose gold is often used in bi-colored rings to offset the more traditional white or yellow gold.
-Like yellow gold, depending on what carat you choose, the color and hardness of the ring will differ.
+Like yellow gold, depending on the carat you choose, the color and hardness of the ring will differ.

-Silver is one of the longest standing precious metals used in making jewelry.
+Silver is one of the longest-standing precious metals used in making jewelry.
 It is a popular choice as it is very malleable and one of the most inexpensive precious metals.
-It is important to note however that silver will tarnish to a dark gray color and does scratch more easily than other metals due to the softness of the metal.
-Silver metal is generally too soft a metal to be used for pieces such as wedding rings which are meant for daily wear.
+It is important to note, however that silver will tarnish to a dark gray color and does scratch easier than other metals due to the softness of the metal.
+Silver metal is generally too soft a metal to be used for pieces such as wedding rings, which are meant for daily wear.

 Proudly serving customers in the Plano, Carrolton, Frisco, North Dallas, Richardson, Farmer's Branch and surrounding areas

 Copyright © 2020 Gillespie Fine Jewelers - All Rights Reserved.